 I didn’t know much about the ins and outs of content marketing before I began working for ecomdash.
 I was majoring in business administration.
 My marketing experience was limited to random commercials I had seen in my lifetime.
 That’s why I was terrified when I was assigned the task of writing articles for the ecomdash blog.

-After a few weeks of research, I stumbled across the term content marketing for the first time.
-Content marketing is marketing that’s focused on strategic creation and distribution of valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.
 It is an increasingly popular strategy that allows businesses to forge connections with customers and encourage purchases without directly selling a product or service.
 88% of B2B businesses and 76% of B2C businesses utilize content marketing in their overall marketing strategy.
-Here are four things I learned that helped me survive (and succeed) in my internship in content marketing.
-Let’s call them the four D’s: Develop, Define, Decide, and Duh.

 Tip 1: Develop A Goal

 A great tip is to a see if you can align your content marketing goals with the overall company goals.
 If the business is unified under the goal of selling 10,000 handmade sun hats this year, make sure your content is aimed toward attracting new customer looking for handmade sun hats.

 Tip 2: Define The Audience

 Your target market is a specific subgroup of consumers at which your product or service is aimed.
 By understanding your market you can know what outlets and publications would be most effective in reaching them.

 Tip 3: Decide On A Tactic

 Other popular tactics are illustrations and photos (87%), eNewsletters (83%), videos (82%), and website articles (81%).
 You don’t have to limit your content marketing efforts to those few tactics.
 Hubspot provided readers with 44 formats you can use when creating content.

 Tip 4: Duh!
 Write!

 That’s why you constantly need fresh content.
 Whether its blog posts, eBooks, or social media, make sure that you are up-to-date on your content and constantly updating.
 Research industry trends to provide fresh content at least weekly to your readers.

 Content marketing is about making a connection with your customer base and forming a relationship with them which will in turn result in consistent sales.
 Whether you’re a small business getting your feet wet in content marketing or a terrified intern like I was, hopefully these tips inspire you to write your heart out and win new customers.